Aldairnatan/zenvia-php/README.md

 > Not work for now!

-This project follow the [psr-7](http://www.php-fig.org/psr/psr-7/) standards and no have a dependecy of an specific HTTP client.
+This project follow the [psr-7](http://www.php-fig.org/psr/psr-7/) standards and no have a dependency of an specific HTTP client.
 You need require a library for send the Http requests manually, at your choice.
 Consult this list to find a client that support [php-http/client-implementation](https://packagist.org/providers/php-http/client-implementation).
 For more information about virtual packages please refer to [Httplug](http://docs.php-http.org/en/latest/httplug/users.html).
 Example:
 ```bash